emer/axon/examples/ofcacc/README.md

 # TODO

+* train a pure non-gated M1 -- how high does act match go?
+Does OFC learn to represent match of US and CS?
+First focus on getting that aspect of task working b/c nothing else works unless it does.

 * maintain last action if not gated afresh -- how?
 SMAd recurrents?  nmda higher?
 M1?

 * add act context for prediction?  m1p ok?